Osman III: Architecture

 Osman III built a fountain in his name in 1755–56; it was destroyed 122 years after its construction.

 Death

 Osman III died on the night of 30 October 1757.
 In the early morning, a ceremony was held and his cousin Mustafa III was placed on the throne.
 The new sultan ordered Osman to be buried in the New Mosque Mausoleum, not in Nuruosmaniye.

+Legacy

+Osman III's life, specifically his prisoner life in the palace, is the lyrical theme of Pentagram song Lions in a Cage.

 Family

-Osman III had three known consorts but no children, as did his elder half-brother Mahmud I. Sakaoğlu, a Turkish historian, speculates that the two may have suffered castration while imprisoned in the Kafes, but other historians point out that Osman III was 55 at the time of his rise and, unlike his brother, who had a long reign, he was on the throne for only three years before he died, and that both of these factors may have influenced the fact of not having children.
+Osman III had four known consorts but no children, as did his elder half-brother Mahmud I. Sakaoğlu, a Turkish historian, speculates that the two may have suffered castration while imprisoned in the Kafes, but other historians point out that Osman III was 55 at the time of his rise and, unlike his brother, who had a long reign, he was on the throne for only three years before he died, and that both of these factors may have influenced the fact of not having children.

 The known consorts of Osman III are: